 What we often mean by this is that we’ll take it step by step, achieving competency in a single area of Integrated Business Planning, with the goal of expanding to the other areas over time.

 Based on my experiences, this is generally a winning approach.
-Certainly, not every EPM implementation goes well, but by reducing scope and addressing the pain points of spreadsheets head on, organizations should stand a better chance of achieving their mission with minimal distractions.
+Certainly, not every EPM implementation goes well, but by reducing the scope and addressing the pain points of spreadsheets head-on, organizations should stand a better chance of achieving their mission with minimal distractions.